Remi-Gau/eCobidas/how_to_render_the_checklist.md

 The prototype app for this checklist can be found here: https://cobidas-checklist.herokuapp.com/

 The first step of the implementation involves taking a spreadsheet that contains all the items of the checklist and turning that into a representation that can efficiently link the metadata about each item to the data imputed by the user.
+Basically it means turning your 'dumb' spreadsheet into an equivalent but 'smarter' representation of it: in this case a bunch hierarchically organized json files that link to each other.

 So far most of the work is being done on spreadsheets hosted on this [google drive folder](https://drive.google.com/drive/folders/1wg5k-6pSB3mQm_a30abX6qb-lzTn_S-Y?usp=sharing) but you also find recent updates in the [xlsx folder](./xlsx/me).